dlang/DIPs/DIPs/1NNN-AP.md

 Contextual Enum Type Omission (ETO) is a shortcut to allow the omission of an enum member's type name when it can be contextually inferred.
+This feature's presence in other languages has made enums in them far more usable.

 ## Contents
 * [Rationale](#rationale)